-- 1. If therapy delivery was due to an inappropriate cause such as atrial fibrillation or, for example, programming issues: - driving may resume 1 month after complete control of any cause to the satisfaction of the cardiologist. - 2.
+- a.
+If therapy delivery was due to an inappropriate cause such as atrial fibrillation or, programming issues: - driving may resume 1 month after complete control of any cause to the satisfaction of the cardiologist.
+The DVLA need not be notified. - b.
 If therapy delivery was due to sustained ventricular tachycardia or ventricular fibrillation: - driving may resume 6 months after event - provided preventive steps against recurrence have been taken with anti-arrhythmic drugs or ablation procedure, for example - and provided there is an absence of further symptomatic therapy.